CtrlK

 Completeness

-Clearly answers both 'what' (search code by AST structure, find semantic patterns like function calls, imports, class definitions) and 'when' (explicit 'Triggers on:' clause with multiple natural trigger phrases).
+Clearly answers both what (search code by AST structure, find semantic patterns) and when (explicit 'Triggers on:' clause with multiple natural language triggers).
+The trigger guidance is explicit and comprehensive.

 3 / 3